frankcholula/sapr/assignment1/README.md

 # Speech Synthesis 🦜
+You are asked to synthesize some vowels (monophthongs) using the source-filter model of speech production.
+The process involves:
+- Estimating the formant structure of each vowel directly from a real speech sample, using linear predictive coding (LPC)
+- Generating synthesized vowels by passing a periodic impulse train through the all-pole filter obtained

 ## Directory Layout
 The helper functions can be found in the `assignment_1` directory.
 All the files ending in `.m` are MATLAB functions and the actual speech synthesis and analysis is done in the `speech_synthesis.mlx` file.